When is loving a person with BPD caustic? Here are a few insights to help understand it…

-Hearing their behavior choices are rooted in such simplistic and primal underparenting caused emotions tends to make unhealed BPD addled folks get violent, verbally sinister, or they misbehave.
+Hearing their behavior choices are rooted in such simplistic and primal underparenting caused emotions has a tendency to make unhealed BPD addled folks get violent, verbally sinister, or they misbehave.
 Nothing makes one of them angrier that letting them know they are simply emulating a toddler who needs a parent to parent them appropriately while teaching them the skill sets necessary to self-soothe when fears related to control of their personal lives or immediate social and physical environment perk.

 While they can be wonderful and doting and over the top charming their loved ones and strangers with equally Machiavellian skill sets like Love Bombers, these oftentimes clueless and occasionally well-meaning types tend to self indulge in emotional hedonism without self-reflection about what their behavior will cause in the personal and professional lives of the people who they tend to emotionally neglect or to mistreat.

 Knowing a person with Borderline Personality Disorder tendencies — whether their diagnosis is full-blown or not — can help their loved ones and housemates prepare for any social neglect, passive antagonism, or aggressive bursts of anger and threatening, mean spirited blurts that tend to be ejected from the face of whoever struggles with the nurtured disorder and blurts.
 Expect the person to be attention and control seeking during any period when their loved one’s attention is focused on something or someone OTHER THAN THEM.

 Attention demands by a BPD person are commonly not only poorly timed but often designed to sabotage their captive person’s attempt to do things like have a job or to create functional and healthy relationship outcomes.
 Their concern with abandonment issues most BPD will rage loudly they don’t have when they actually do tends to be the mysterious trigger even most people forced to live walking on eggshells around an abuser tends to present often as the event in the person neurochemically responsible for provoking their habit to indulge poor self-behavior.